thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 Android migration activity or introduce a suitable replacement, shows non-sensitive progress and a clear completion or failure state.
 A migration gate holds startup, sync, and other background mail work until migration completes or fails.

+1. Calculate the required storage headroom and compare it with available space.
+If space is insufficient, block the migration and report how much additional space is needed.
-1. Create and verify the required RFC 0008 archive for POP3 accounts.
+2. Create and verify the required RFC 0008 archive for POP3 accounts.
 The user may decline it after an explicit warning and continue at their own risk.
 IMAP export is optional.
-2. Check available storage against the required headroom and fail with an actionable error when it is insufficient.
 Then create an unpublished global database.
 3. Read legacy databases and attachment directories without modifying them.
 Import every durable record.
 4. Copy each attachment to its target and validate it.
 If validation fails, record the failure in the migration result and fail the migration.